CodeYourFuture/SQL-Coursework-Week2/2-exercises/task.md

 12. Retrieve the names of all customers who bought a product from a supplier based in China.

+SELECT DISTINCT name
+FROM customers
-SELECT DISTINCT customers.id,name,address,city,customers.country FROM customers JOIN orders
+JOIN orders
 ON customer_id = customers.id
 JOIN order_items